 I understand that the WorkCover scheme can be overwhelming and intimidating, especially in the face of powerful insurers and employers.
 I am determined to make the legal process as straightforward and accessible as possible, so that clients can focus on their treatment and wellbeing.

 I believe it is important my clients feel heard, truly understand my advice and feel comfortable to ask questions along the way.
-I am committed to empowering client to make informed decisions about their case and to feel supported at every stage.
+I am committed to empowering clients to make informed decisions about their case and to feel supported at every stage.

-Prior to joining Slater and Gordon, I worked as lawyer in a community legal centre providing free legal advice to people with disabilities to access supports under the National Disability Insurance Scheme (NDIS).
+Prior to joining Slater and Gordon, I worked as a lawyer in a community legal centre providing free legal advice to people with disabilities to access supports under the National Disability Insurance Scheme (NDIS).
 I have also volunteered at the Disability Discrimination Legal Service and other organisations committed to social justice in Victoria.